The origins of Industrial Design

 Rustic lighting for your home

-Another great way to integrate industrial style into your home is through lamps.
-Industrial lighting is a great way to give ordinary spaces an edge.
+Another great way to integrate industrial style into your home is through lamps. industrial design lighting is a great way to give ordinary spaces an edge.
 Many of the industrial lights are protected by metal cages, to ensure security standarts.
 Furthermore, industrial lamps are very practical, as they were designed to light up factory floors and can therefore be adjusted just the way it is needed.
 One brand that has become a favorite of interior designers is the French brand Jieldé, founded in 1950 by Jean-Louis Domercq.
 The Jieldé Standart lamps have a revolutionary system: instead of wires running through the heavy ball joints that connect the metal articulating arms, the electrical circuit is completed via a pair copper wafers.
-Simple, robust and very safe in high use, the Jieldé lamps can nowadays be found in many rooms used for all kind of purposes: as bedside lightings, as perfect lamps to read a book or as lamps to enlighten your kitchen island.
+Simple, robust and very safe in high use, the Jieldé lamps can nowadays be found in many rooms used for all kind of purposes: as vintage table lamps, as perfect lamps to read a book or as lamps to enlighten your kitchen island.
 Where would you use your industrial lamp?